KubeRocketCI/docs/docs/user-guide/manage-branches.md

 ## Add Existing Branch

 Onboarding a branch that has already been created in Git to the platform follows the same steps as when you [add a new branch](../user-guide/manage-branches.md#add-new-branch).
+When adding an existing branch, specify its name in the **Branch name** fields.

 ## Edit Existing Branch

 To edit branch properties, follow the steps below:

-1. Navigate to the **Branches** block by clicking the library name link in the Libraries list.
+1. Navigate to the **Branches** block by clicking the component name link in the components list.

 2. Click the actions button and select **Edit**: